 $2,000,000 products/completed operations aggregate

-The policy may not contain an exclusion for coverage of claims arising from claims for sexual molestation or abuse.
-In the event that CONTRACTOR’s policy should have an exclusion for sexual molestation or abuse claims, then CONTRACTOR shall be required to procure a supplemental policy providing such coverage.
+Sexual Abuse and Molestation, The policy shall not contain an exclusion for coverage of claims arising from Sexual Abuse and Molestation.
+In the event that CONTRACTOR’s Commercial General Liability policy should have an exclusion for Sexual Molestation or Abuse claims, then CONTRACTOR shall be required to procure a supplemental policy providing such coverage with limits of not less than $2,000,000 per occurrence or claim and $2,000,000 in the aggregate.

 Workers' Compensation Insurance in accordance with provisions of the California Labor Code adequate to protect the CONTRACTOR from claims that may arise from its operations pursuant to the Workers' Compensation Act (Statutory Coverage).
 The Workers’ Compensation Insurance coverage must also include Employers Liability coverage with limits of $1,000,000/$1,000,000/$1,000,000.

-Commercial Auto Liability Insurance for all owned, non-owned or hired automobiles with a $1 million combined single limit.
+Commercial Auto Liability Insurance for all owned, non-owned or hired automobiles with a $1 million per accident combined single limit.

 If no owned automobiles, then only hired and non-owned is required.